giraffe-fsharp/Giraffe/samples/GlobalRateLimiting/README.md

 # then, you can use this script to test the server, and confirm that the rate-limiting
 # middleware is really working
 dotnet fsi rate-limiting-test.fsx

-# to run with the DEBUG flag active
-dotnet fsi --define:DEBUG rate-limiting-test.fsx
 ```